-One entire cup of hummus has 35 grams of carbs.
+My taco flavored hummus recipe has 44 grams of carbs per cup.
 You may look at that and think there’s no way we could say hummus is low carb, but have you ever sat down and tried to eat a whole cup of hummus?
 Talk about a bellyache!
-Also, it is important to consider that in that same cup of hummus, you are getting 20 grams of protein and 15 grams of fiber.
+Also, it is important to consider that in that same cup of hummus, you are getting 20 grams of protein and 17 grams of fiber.
 Not many low carb snacks can boast such impressive numbers.

 So, How Is Hummus Low Carb?